ArtemYakhno/ArtemYakhno/README.md

 # Hi, I'm Artem Yakhno 👋

 Frontend Developer focused on building modern web applications with React and TypeScript and modern frontend stack ⚛️
-I’m transitioning from commercial no-code development to production-ready frontend engineering 🚀

 ## 👨‍💻 About me
 - 15+ commercial projects in no-code development